IIT Guwahati: Academics

-Presently there are about 7047 students on rolls, 406 faculty members and 510 support staff.
+As of 15 August 2024, there are 8,533 students on rolls with 24.5% being female.
+The number of faculty is 456, of which 12.1% are female.

 Admission

 Admission in IIT Guwahati for UG Courses is done through JEE Advanced for Engineering.
 Until 2015, admissions in UG Design Course was happening through JEE Advanced.
 It now happens through UCEED.

 Admission in PG is done through IIT-JAM, GATE score, and through CEED for Designing, while through Ph.D-NET examination or Ph.D. entrance examination and/or interview one can get admission into Ph.D.
 Courses.

 Rankings

+In the QS World University Rankings 2025, the Indian Institute of Technology Guwahati (IIT Guwahati) was ranked 344th in the world.

 Internationally, IIT Guwahati was ranked 384 in the QS World University Rankings of 2023.

-In India, among engineering colleges, it ranked 7 by the National Institutional Ranking Framework in 2022 and 7 among government colleges by Outlook India.
+In India, among engineering colleges, it was ranked 7th by the National Institutional Ranking Framework (NIRF) in 2024 and 7 among government colleges by Outlook India in 2022.

 Param Ishan

 IIT Guwahati hosts Param-Ishan which is the fastest and most powerful super computer in northeastern, eastern and southern regions of the country.

+Placements

+The BTech in Computer Science Engineering (CSE) program at [IIT Guwahati] aims to provide students with strong technical skills and industry exposure, preparing them for successful careers in the field of software development and technology.
+The program has a dedicated Placement Cell that works closely with students and recruiters to facilitate job placements.

+Computer Science and Engineering Placement

+For the academic year 2022-23, the average package (including domestic & international offers) for Computer Science and Engineering (CSE) students stood at Rs 42 lakh per annum (LPA), a significant increase from the previous year's average of Rs 36.88 LPA.
+This upward trend demonstrates the industry's high demand for skilled software engineers.
+Moreover, the highest package offered to a CSE student reached an impressive Rs 2.4 crores per annum, reflecting the exceptional talent nurtured by the program.

+Branch-wise Placements

+For placement statistics of other branches, including branches like Electronics and Communication Engineering (ECE), Mechanical Engineering (ME), and others, students can refer to the Centre for Career Development at [University/Institute Name].
+The Centre for Career Development serves as a valuable resource for students, providing them with information, guidance, and assistance throughout the placement process.
+The center collaborates with various industries and organizations to facilitate placements across different sectors.